Medicaid & SNAP Service Requirements

 Are You Affected?

-The following neighbors must now document hours per week (80 hours per month) of work, training, or volunteering to maintain benefits:
+You will be required to document 20 hours per week (80 hours per month) of work, training, or volunteering to maintain benefits if you:

 Your 3 Step Plan for Success